ashish16052/To-Do/README.md

 # To-Do
 Simple To do app, to store your tasks.
-Made using EJS and Node Node module used: Express
+Made using EJS and Node.

+Node module used: Express

 Open command line